 Please let us know at Support@APAStyleCENTRAL.org.

 APA’s training specialists have developed several webinars for librarians, instructors, and students that include a content overview and a live demonstration of features.

-Click on any session link below to register (all times are EDT).
+Click on any session link below to register (all times are US Eastern Time).

 APA Style CENTRAL Overview (60 minutes) introduces librarians, faculty, and students to the platform: